skillrepos/adv-k8s-v2/codespace-labs.md

 ```
 k get nodes

-k describe node <node-name-goes-here> | grep memory
+k describe node minikube | grep memory
 ```

 11. Our mysql pod is asking for an unrealistically large number (to provoke the error).
 Even if it were just the under the amount available on the node, other processes running on the node in other namespaces could be using several Gi.

-12. Getting back to our needs let's drop the limit and request values down to 5 and 3 respectively and see if that fixes things.
+12. Getting back to our needs let's drop the limit and request values down to 1 and 0.5 respectively and see if that fixes things.
 Open up the [**roar-quotas/charts/roar-db/templates/deployment.yaml**](./roar-quotas/charts/roar-db/templates/deployment.yaml) and change the two lines near the bottom from
 ```
 memory: "100Gi"